 From that, we have a growth projection.

-As I have used this example before, I am not going to send too much time talking about expected traffic.
+As I have used this example before, I am not going to spend too much time talking about expected traffic.
 Let’s go to the next KPI.

-As we said, traffic for traffic is a vanity metric.
+As we said, traffic alone is a vanity metric.

 It’s no use having a liquor store and the traffic on my site is mostly children and teenagers.